Everest Base Camp Trek Return By Helicopter

 May

-As the weather in early May is quite similar to that of late April, the temperature might rise little bit more making a warmer day while still chilly at night.
-This month is also ideally considered the best month for Everest Base Camp trek.
+As the weather in early May is quite similar to that of late April, the temperature might rise a little bit more making a warmer day while still chilly at night.
+This month is also ideally considered the best month for the Everest Base Camp trek.
 However, late May will be the onset of the Monsoon in the Indian subcontinent which includes Nepal as well.
 During this time, you could find yourself alongside mountaineers who are engaged in a sequence of 'rotations'.
 This involves ascending to higher points on the mountain before descending to Base Camp for recovery, eventually leading to the final summit push.
-The specific period of favorable weather for these activities varies annually, contingent on the Bengal monsoon.
-However, the majority of successful summit endeavors tend to take place in late May.
+The specific period of favourable weather for these activities varies annually, contingent on the Bengal monsoon.
+However, the majority of successful summit endeavours tend to take place in late May.

 Our strong recommendation for this trip is, in between late April to early period of May, the best and ideal time.